 Reproductive rights are connected to civil rights and are essential for a strong community.
 My community deserves access to reproductive healthcare and education.

-I am proud to support, fund raise & spread the word of PP and believe me, I'm not shy about it!" - Miranda
+I am proud to support, fundraise and spread the word of PP and believe me, I’m not shy about it!” – Miranda Kaiser

 CHEF & CO-OWNER MIRANDA KAISER’S STORY

 Miranda Kaiser went to culinary school in the UK and worked many culinary-based jobs.
 In 1988 she went to Israel for what was supposed to be 3 months.
 There she met her husband Philip Kaiser who is from Tulsa.
 Just to make sure that she really loved him, she went backpacking around Europe, ran a kitchen for an English company in France for the summer, worked some crappy jobs in England, and then came to the conclusion that she did in fact love him!
 So she went back to Israel where she worked a few culinary jobs, got married, opened the first Internet bar in Israel in downtown Jerusalem, and then had a couple of sons with Philip.